Everybody knows these Democrats will probably run for president — so why won't they just say it?

 The DOJ didn’t prosecute Bush.

-And voters, even do-gooder liberals, may not be interest in this particular bit of campaign finance accountability either.
+And voters, even do-gooder liberals, may not be interested in this particular bit of campaign finance accountability either.

-One 2020 candidate has made of point of not playing games about about his intentions, formally declaring his candidacy early and hoping Democrats would reward his transparency.
+One 2020 candidate has made a point of not playing games about about his intentions, formally declaring his candidacy early and hoping Democrats would reward his transparency.

 "I’m not going have to pretend why I’m in Iowa," former Rep. John Delaney, D-Md., told NBC News when he announced his campaign in July of 2017.